daniel-mclaughlin/DanielMclaughlin/README.md

-- I have just finished my A-Levels
+I have just finsihed my A-levels and am interested in a career in data science.
+I have experience with MERN stack JavaScript.
-- I am interested in learning data science
+I am currently learning how to get started with data analytics using python.